ShiminLei/Restaurants-Website-Local/README.md

 ![image](./picture/main.png)

-- You can click into a restaurant and check the menus and information.
+- You can click into a restaurant and browse the menus and information.

 ![image](./picture/restaurant.png)